 - Pyongyang either has or nearly has not just an operational nuclear warhead, but one that can be fitted on a ballistic missile;

-- Therefore, because Iran and North Korea are working so closely together, it must be assumed that Iran is even closer to having deliverable nuclear missiles than previously believed;
+- Because Iran and North Korea work so closely together, it must be assumed that Iran is even closer to having deliverable nuclear missiles than previously believed;

-- Therefore, it can be assumed that the U.S. is not going to take decisive action to stop Iran from becoming a nuclear weapons power;
+- The U.S. is not going to take decisive action to stop Iran from becoming a nuclear weapons power;

-- In the cases of both North Korea and Iran, the Obama administration talks tough, but carries a little stick — the U.S. merely intends to contain and deter these two countries from using nuclear weapons, not really prevent them from building them;
+- In the cases of both North Korea and Iran, the Obama administration talks tough, but carries a little stick, merely intending to contain and deter these two countries from using nuclear weapons rather than prevent them from building them;

-- Thus, Israel is on its own, and may need to move hard and fast to keep Iran from crossing the red line, after which Israel won’t have an effective military option.
+- Israel is on its own and may need to move hard and fast to keep Iran from crossing the red line, after which Israel won’t have an effective military option.

 “The results of a classified Defense Intelligence Agency report indicate that ‘North Korea now has nuclear weapons capable of delivery by ballistic missiles,’” reports the Christian Science Monitor.
 “That was the bombshell out of a House Armed Services Committee hearing Thursday.
 It came when Rep. Doug Lamborn (R) of Colorado began quoting from what he said was an unclassified version of the DIA report, which has not yet been made public.”